 Sometimes I don't like any of the photos I take during a photoshoot, but with a little bit of editing they can turn into something beautiful (or at least useable).
 Even though I have Lightroom, I personally find that I prefer using Photos on my Mac.
 It's just what I'm used to and it works great!

 I also LOVE using Canva and Picmonkey, two different editing and collage softwares that can be free depending on what you are hoping to do.
 These websites are where I create all of my Pinterest images and blog collages.
-I also created my entire Plant Biased ebook and Meal Prep PDF for free using Canva!
+I also created the first version of my Plant Biased cookbook and all of my Meal Prep PDFs for free using Canva!
 They have tons of amazing, ready-to-use templates to save you money while also giving you a professional look.
 I highly recommend checking out these two websites!

 All of these softwares and websites are great resources to use if you want to enhance your food photos.
 Take time to learn how to use the settings so that you can improve your food photos!